 If you are playing a heavily armored character, who will be within melee range often, then it may be the best spell option you have.

-The risk of dealing potential lethal damage is missing the attack and losing the spell slot.
+The risk of dealing potentially lethal damage is missing the attack and losing the spell slot.
 This may not be significant if you are not depended upon to do the party’s healing.

 If you are playing the supporting and healing-focused Cleric type, Inflict Wounds can probably be left unprepared.
 Guiding Bolt offers similar damage from range if you need to provide damage above Sacred Flame.